dartmouth-cs98/hack-a-thing-21f-2-carlosyepes/README.md

 [My boi vibin](./my-boi.png)

-## Who Did What?

-TODO: who worked on what part?

 ## What you learned

 So definitely had some trouble since the tutorial was 6 years old, and also GameMaker Studio 1, as opposed to the one I used.
 This led to lots of trouble either trying to locate features that were used in the tutorial and either weren't in the same spot, or just didnt exist in my free version :(.